 What if my child is not a good fit with the other children in the upcoming group?

-Ultimately, it is most important that your child has an opportunity to be successful during Friendship Group.
+Ultimately, it is most important that your child has an opportunity to be successful during group.
 If it is determined that there is not a great match between your child and other children in the upcoming group, you may be placed on a waiting list.